timvieira/blog/content/gradient-based-hyperopt.md

 optimization shouldn't change $\theta$ too much and it will change in a predictable way.

-To do this we'll appeal to the implicit function theorem.
+To do this, we'll appeal to the implicit function theorem.
 Let's looking the general case to simplify notation.
 Suppose $x$ and $y$ are related through a function $g$ as follows,

 $$g(x,y) = 0.$$

-Assuming $g$ is a smooth function in $x$ and $y$, then we can perturb either argument, say $x$ by a small amount $\Delta_x$ and $y$ by $\Delta_y$.
+Assuming $g$ is a smooth function in $x$ and $y$, we can perturb either argument, say $x$ by a small amount $\Delta_x$ and $y$ by $\Delta_y$.
 Because system preserves the constraint, i.e.,